bryansmclean/litter-size/README.txt

 ## README

-# This repository contains data and code from the following study of litter size variation in North American small mammals.
+# This repository contains data and code from a study of litter size variation in North American small mammals.

 # REFERENCES
 # Weller AK, Chapman OS, Gora SL, Guralnick RP, McLean BS.
 2023.
 New insight into drivers of mammalian litter size from individual-level traits.
 Ecography in press.